treolabs/treocore/README.md

    * * * * * cd /var/www/my-treocore-project; ./bin/cron.sh process-treocore-1 /usr/bin/php
    ```
    - **/var/www/my-treocore-project** - path to project root
    - **process-treocore-1** - an unique id of process.
-You should use different process id if you have few TreoPIM project in one server
+You should use different process id if you have few TreoCore project in one server
    - **/usr/bin/php** - PHP7.1 or above
 4. Install TreoCore by following installation wizard in web interface.
 Just go to http://YOUR_PROJECT/